Mike's high-school graduation home button. years

 I stayed with the show long enough to have opinions about Bill Murray in the second season.
 Gradually the writing became too tame to offend, and the musical acts were never what I wanted to hear—not until that exquisite Nirvana broadcast in '92, anyway.
 I’m not sure when I stopped watching, but I drifted away.
 The rest of the broadcast week was that "vast wasteland" Newton Minnow talked about so long ago.
 I had no favorite shows until 1990 when David Lynch floored us with Twin Peaks.
 There are years-long periods where I can’t identify any of the actors or theme songs or titles, years of programs that I did not see.

 Then came the decadent phase of my TV experience.
 Walking into the apartment after a night at the bar or the club or the benches of Tompkins Square, I wanted something funny and I wanted it as much as I wanted another beer.
 Cable was available at this point but I couldn’t afford it; VHS was hitting it’s prime but I couldn’t afford that either.
 This was when one local New York station had a flash of inspiration I can still barely believe: starting at 2 AM every weeknight, three episodes of Mary Tyler Moore were run back to back, followed by two episodes of The Bob Newhart Show.
-You were set till 4:30 in the morning.
+You were in clover till 4:30 in the morning.
 After that you just had to hang on till Davey and Goliath.

 Siamese on TV